mohamedaliznidi/the-book-of-bugs-n-charms/react/component-libraries/shadcn-ecosystem/components-work.md

 ---
 description: >-
-  Complete guide to Components.work (brijr/components) - a free library of Tailwind/shadcn-based
+  Complete grimoire for Components.work (brijr/components) - a free library of Tailwind/shadcn-based
-  React components for Next.js.
-Learn how to use high-quality marketing and landing page sections to speed up your development workflow.
+  React enchantments for Next.js.
+Master how to use high-quality marketing and landing page mystical sections to speed up your mystical development workflow.

+theme: "magic"
 ---

-# Components.work (brijr/components)
+# Components.work (brijr/components) - The Marketing Section Mastery

-## Introduction
+## The Ancient Knowledge

 Components.work, also known as brijr/components by Bridger Tower, is a free library of Tailwind/shadcn-based React components specifically designed for Next.js applications.
 It offers dozens of high-quality marketing and landing-page sections that you can copy directly into your project.